Log: Inspiration

 that which I want to write the most.
 Those texts that are like a pond or the rain, beautiful and completely lacking in any mission or argument (which is not to say disengaged, but that is a topic for another entry).

-For much of last year, I have tweaked, re-written, and enlongated pieces of flash fiction, satire, the possible first chapter of a longer story.
+For much of last year, I have tweaked, re-written, and elongated pieces of flash fiction, satire, the possible first chapter of a longer story.
 I have reworked the same texts over and over, and I have gone back to old writing that I had given up on, only to re-discover its potential.
 And of the new writing that I did do, most came from ideas long present in my mind.
 Perhaps this was the result of having thought so long about writing without actually doing any writing (of this kind).

 In any case, there came a moment in which I felt the urge to sit down and begin to write again.
 Really write.
 And while a part of me was excited to jump back in and take a look at last year's writing with fresh eyes, I also felt like starting off the year with something new.
 So I opened up my journal and my agenda (I have fresh pages in both) and I sat down to think about what to write about.